 All Center work is guided by the Madison Principles, professional standards set and agreed upon by co-op development leaders.
 Since 2023, NWCDC has Co-Directors that share the duties of an Executive Director with specific areas of work for Housing, Education, Cooperative Development, and the NW Cooperative Fund.

 Sam joined NWCDC in 2014 as a volunteer becoming a staff with the Resident Owned Community program in 2015.
 After several years as a marketing and acquisition specialist, Sam moved into his current position as Financial Officer.
 He manages grant applications, the center’s bookkeeping, and efforts to establish NWCDC as a Community Development Financial Institution.
 Sam is a graduate of The Evergreen State College and Western Governors University.
-He is currently working towards becoming a CPA.
+Sam became a licensed CPA in the fall of 2023.
 As Co-Director, Sam heads up the housing programs (including ROC Northwest) and grants team for NWCDC as well as the NW Cooperative Fund, a revolving loan program providing support to cooperatives in the Pacific Northwest.

 John joined NWCDC in the Spring of 2014.
 John has 26 years of practical experience in the worker cooperative world with Union Cab of Madison.
 John holds a Ph.D. in Business Administration and a Masters in Management: Cooperative and Credit Unions from Saint Mary’s University (Halifax) and now teaches in the Master’s program as part-time faculty.
 John participated in the development of the Co-op Index Tool and has taught at The Evergreen State College and Presidio Graduate School.
-He co-edited a collection of essays on measuring co-operatives available as an e-book at no cost from the Cooperative Difference and has a chapter in Humanistic Governance in Democratic Organizations (2022).
-John serves on the Board of Directors for CooperationWorks!, is Chair of the Union-Coops Council of the US Federation of Worker Cooperatives, and is on the Steering Committee for Oregon New Economy Project.
+He co-edited a collection of essays titled Co-operatives for Sustainable Communities (2015) with a chapter on Social Auditing and wrote a chapter in Humanistic Governance in Democratic Organizations (2022).
+John serves on the Board of Directors for CooperationWorks!, is Chair of the Union-Coops Council of the US Federation of Worker Cooperatives, and is on the Steering Committee for the Oregon New Economy Project.
 As Co-Director, John heads up the Education and General Cooperative Development programs along with the communications and networking teams for NWCDC.

 Victoria O’Banion: Marketing and Acquisitions Specialist